-Additionally, there is a section about "renewal of coverage in future years" that can be completed allowing the local DSS and the Federal Health Insurance Marketplace to use tax return information in future years as income verification to renew coverage.
-If checked, the LDSS has permission to attempt to verify income electronically at annual renewal.
+Additionally, there is a section about "renewal of coverage in future years" that can be completed allowing the local DSS and the Health Insurance Marketplace to use tax return information in future years as income verification to renew coverage.
+If checked, the LDSS has permission to use IRS tax information to attempt to verify income electronically at annual renewal.
 If LDSS can verify income this way, it may be able to process an "Ex Parte" renewal without requiring any action on the part of the enrollee.

-It also talks about allowing Medicaid to receive Third Party Payments (mentioned on pages 2.1-2.2) and gives information on the right to appeal if the application is denied.
 After that, there is a place for the Person who completed Step 1 to sign and date the application.
 The Application is not considered to be complete without a signature from the person who completed Step One.

-Step 6 at the bottom of the page tells the person to mail the Application to the local DSS in the locality in which they live.
+Step 6 at the bottom of the page tells the person to mail, fax, or drop off the Application to the local DSS in the locality in which they live.

-Page Eight
+Page Nine

-Page eight gives a statement about DMAS's compliance with applicable Federal civil rights laws and nondiscrimination and repeats it in 16 languages.
+Page ning gives a statement about DMAS's compliance with applicable Federal civil rights laws and nondiscrimination and repeats it in 16 languages.